Coat of arms of Vilnius: Description

 The coat of arms of Vilnius depicts a silver figure of Saint Christopher carrying the Infant Jesus on his shoulder.
 The Infant Jesus is surrounded by a golden halo and holds a golden globus cruciger.
 Saint Christopher holds in both hands a golden pruned tree with silver branch nodes, topped with a double cross.
 He is shown crossing a river, beside which grow two small trees.
 The greater coat of arms of Vilnius is additionally adorned with supporters and a motto.
 On either side of the shield stand two allegorical goddesses – Unity and Justice – dressed in white and green garments.
-They support an oak leaf wreath tied with a ribbon in the national colors: yellow, green, and blue.
+They support an oak leaf wreath tied with a ribbon in the national colors: yellow, green, and red.
 On the dexter side, the Goddess of Unity holds a bundle of fasces with an axe in her right hand.
 On the sinister side, the Goddess of Justice holds a golden scale in her left hand, with an anchor – the symbol of hope – placed at her feet.
 Below the shield is a ribbon interwoven with a golden cord, inscribed with the motto: Unitas – Justitia – Spes ("Unity – Justice – Hope").